AOT-Technologies/node-wire/docs/packaging.md

 > **Prerequisite:** Tier 2 (the PyPI wheel) must be completed first.
 The Dockerfile copies pre-built `.whl` files from `packages/connectors/<name>/dist/`; that directory does not exist until you run `bash scripts/build-packages.sh packages/connectors/<name>`.

 Use when you need a dedicated Docker/ToolHive image for a single connector (not required for the combined `agents.mcp_entrypoint` server).
-For the entrypoint code template and Dockerfile template see [mcp-servers.md — Adding a row for a new connector](mcp-servers.md#adding-a-row-for-a-new-connector).
+For the wheel → image mapping see [local-packages-to-images.md](local-packages-to-images.md); for an existing connector's entrypoint/Dockerfile, use `src/agents/<name>_mcp.py` and `docker/<name>/Dockerfile` as templates.

 | File | Purpose |
 |---|---|